agileware/civicrm-end-user-guide/docs/searching/searchkit/group_by.md

 # Group By

-Use 'Group By' in Search Kit to categorize your data by a common field, like Contact ID, which organizes and summarizes information based on your selected criteria.
-This feature is ideal for analyzing patterns and relationships within your data, offering insights through various aggregation functions.
+Use 'Group By' to categorize your data by one or more fields.
+This results in one row for each value in those fields.
+This results in summarized information based on your selected criteria.

 ![Screenshot of group by option in Search Kit](../../img/search_kit_group_by.png)

 ## Description

 'Group By' is a feature that lets you organize data around a common element (entity/ thing).
+This feature is ideal for analyzing patterns and relationships within your data, such as counting, totalling or avering numeric information or concatenating data in other fields.

 For example, if you're looking at contacts and their addresses, you could for example group them by Contact ID.

 ![Example of a group by on Contact ID](../../img/search_kit_group_by_group_on_contact_id.png)